SidisLiveYT/playdl-music-extractor/README.md

   inputType: Data.tracks[0].stream_type
 })

+/*

-//Rest is mentioned in @discordjs/voice examples , from here "Audio_Resource" is important
+- Rest is mentioned in @discordjs/voice examples , from here "Audio_Resource" is important
+- Extractor() is same as StreamDownloader() but it will not download info related to Streams like - "stream","stream_type" and e.t.c , just the info about the Query

+*/

 ```